Insurance for international staff

 Citizens of the EU/EEA and Switzerland must bring an EHIC (European Health Insurance Card) in order to obtain subsidised health care (only paying patient fees (patientavgift)).

-If an individual does not have a valid EHIC, or comes from outside the EU/EEA and Switzerland, emergency health care is automatically covered under the GIF insurance policy, which covers you and your family.
+If an individual does not have a valid EHIC, or comes from outside the EU/EEA and Switzerland, emergency health care is automatically covered under the Insurance for foreign visitors' policy, which covers you and your family.

 This means that during this time you will receive emergency health care in Sweden free of charge.
 When you visit the health service, you should either pay or request an invoice for the cost, made out to you.
 The receipt/invoice and claim form (signed by your head of department) should then be sent to Kammarkollegiet.

-Please note that GIF (Swedish State Group Insurance and Personal Insurance) does not cover planned care, parental care and maternity care.
+Please note that Insurance for foreign visitors does not cover planned care, immunizations or maternity care.

-If you have a valid Schengen visa (90 days), GIF also applies when travelling within the Schengen area.
+If you have a valid Schengen visa (90 days), Insurance for foreign visitors also applies when travelling within the Schengen area.

-You may wish to supplement your insurance cover with other private insurance policies, e.g. home insurance, please see below.
+You need to supplement your insurance cover with other private insurance policies, e.g. home insurance, please see below.

 Once registered as a resident

-Once an employee is registered as resident in Sweden, GIF ceases to apply.
+Once an employee is registered as resident in Sweden, Insurance for foreign visitors ceases to apply.
 You will then receive full subsidised Swedish health care and only pay patient fees.

 Occupational injury insurance